A15Bog/conanexilessql/README.md

 * Change character names
 * Activity timestamp (will be phased out soon due to game implemented timestamp)
 * Decay tool based on activity timestamp (will be updated to use game implmented timestamp)
+* DB Maintenance (shrink, reindex, analyze for best query path, integrity check)

+* UPDATE on 3/18 - added script to find buildings past the furthest directional boundary of the green wall
+* UPDATE on 3/15 - Lots of script fixes, if you use decay tool you should be using the new version.
+If you used the old version please use the Fix for players unable to login or stuck in Exiled and everything will be ok.
 * UPDATE on 3/9 - Moved script to production for removing all no ownership objects from the server.
 * UPDATE on 3/9 - Added script to fix players or admins who may be stuck in the Upside Down (out of bounds of the map, may crash server).
 * UPDATE on 3/9 - Added in script to add recipe points to characters when they hit 50, working on one to add points per level.